 Great Havana Hurricane

-Before 1846, no records existed of Cuba ever hit by a Category 5 hurricane – one with sustained winds greater than 156 mph.
+Before 1846, no records existed showing Cuba ever hit by a Category 5 hurricane – one with sustained winds greater than 156 mph.
 On October 10, the first one struck.
 Wind speeds reached 175 mph, whipping the seas 30 feet high and sinking 85 merchant ships.
 The storm leveled nearly every building in Havana, leaving the city in ruins.

 The Great Havana Hurricane then moved north, dropping heavy rains on the Florida Keys.
 People sought safety in two lighthouses, but drowned when the structures collapsed.
 The storm wiped out hundreds of homes and businesses, and the flooding washed bodies out of a cemetery and into tree canopies.